kaplanski/pkgmgr/README.md

     called "nofile" ([packagename]_install.sh is REQUIRED)
 - OPTIONAL: nofile
 - OPTIONAL: testbinary_display.txt (Message to be shown after install has completed)
 - OPTIONAL: testbinary_install.sh (install instructions; REQUIRED if "nofile" is present)
 - OPTIONAL: anything named in _install.sh (like src)

+*WIP Content:*
+- package format and handling will be reworked to not use aliases anymore
+- database handling
+- python2 and C ports of pkgmgr-lite
+  - the c port will enventually replace pkgmgr-lite.sh

 **This project has tee-making abilities!**